 - Leaving no trace – Pack out at least as much as you pack in and pick up after your pets.
 Stay on existing roads.

-- Considering other riding options when a road is soft or wet.
+- Considering other riding options when roads and trails are soft or wet.

-- Never scaring animals – An unannounced approach, a sudden movement or a loud noise easily startles animals, including horses and cattle.
+- Never scare animals – An unannounced approach, a sudden movement or a loud noise easily startles animals, including horses, cattle and dogs.
 Give animals enough room and time to adjust to you.

 - Respecting motorized/non-motorized trail use regulations – Check in with the Mammoth Lakes Trail System for clarification if you are uncertain about the status of a trail.

 - Riders and passengers under 18 years old must wear helmets (CA State Law)